AMC ManagementAMC Management Software India

 AMC software should not leave money tracking outside the workflow.
 The contract should show whether the customer paid fully, partly, or not yet.
 It should support invoice handoff, GST-ready billing fields, payment follow-up, and collection visibility.

-For HVAC businesses where service visits and invoices often happen separately, our guide on HVAC invoicing workflow explains why job closure and billing need to stay connected.
+For HVAC businesses and other AMC teams where service visits and invoices often happen separately, this link is critical.
+A completed visit should not sit in one system while accounts waits for proof in another.
+Our guide on HVAC invoicing workflow explains why job closure and billing need to stay connected.

 7. Reports for owners